ApiValley/ApiFlows-Docs/Tutorial.md

 ```
 https://grafana.zmeter2.apivalley.org
 ```
-You can create your own dashboard, or import the one associated to the tutorial:
+You can create your own dashboard, or import the one associated with the tutorial:

 [myGrafanaDashboard.json](flows/LoadStepGrafana.json)